top of page

 3. Char the onions in the same pan with a little olive oil (2–4 minutes).
 Add peppers if using.

-5. Build: carefully remove hot sheet pan, oil it, stretch dough onto pan, spread sauce, add sausage + onions (and cheese if using).
+5. Build: Carefully remove the hot sheet pan, oil it, stretch the dough onto the pan, spread the sauce, and add sausage and onions (and cheese if using).

 6. Bake until the crust is deeply golden (typically 10–16 minutes depending on dough thickness).

-7. Finish: black pepper + olive oil drizzle.
+7. Finish: Add black pepper and a drizzle of olive oil.
 Slice and serve.

 Option 2: Steak Tip Pizza with Garlic Oil + Chimichurri Drizzle

-Steak on pizza works best when it’s quick-seared and sliced, then added after baking (or in the last 1–2 minutes) so it stays tender.
+Steak on pizza works best when it’s quick-seared and sliced, then added after baking (or in the last 1–2 minutes) to keep it tender.

 Ingredients